JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 - branch name is task/TODOlist #DONE
 - when i push the request, i should send a merge request to the main branch

+## Add one event list to the ul
+- Add event bubbling
+- Event delegation
+- Do not use an event listener for each button